 Mitchell opened a trout fishery in 1901 where its eggs were produced.
 After the increasing popularity of trout fish in Kashmir, the Department of Fisheries was also established in 1903.

-In the year 1978, the structure of this department changed and since then the department has many other responsibilities like trout fisheries, egg extraction, laboratory operation, sales center, etc. The Aquarium and Awareness Center is also run by the department at Leh, Jammu, and Kashmir.
+In the year 1978, the structure of this department changed and since then the department has had many other responsibilities like trout fisheries, egg extraction, laboratory operation, sales centre, etc. The Aquarium and Awareness Center is also run by the department at Leh, Jammu, and Kashmir.

 In June 2018, Anantnag district was named as Trout District of India.
 Several trout fish firms were established with the help of the government.
 Asia's largest trout farm is located in Kokernag.
 It is gaining fame in the production of rainbow trout or rainbow trout.
 The farm was established in 1995 by the European Economy Committee.
 At this time, eggs are supplied from here to many places.